 Just three vendors, Omada, One Identity, and Saviynt, remain in Gartner’s challenger’s quadrant, but all three have edged towards the leader’s quadrant, largely due to increased performance in “completeness of vision.”
 Gartner says that vendors in the challenger’s quadrant relatively strong set of governance and administration features,” and often net major clients, yet lack the “feature completeness, scale of deployment or vision for IGA that Leaders have.”

 Canadian Hitachi ID Systems was dropped from this year’s report due to an increased minimum revenue inclusion criterion (vendors must now have roughly 1% market share by revenue to be included in Gartner’s report).
-Gartner also listed several “notable” IGA vendors that did not meet inclusion criteria for the report, including Avatier, Beta Systems, and ForgeRock, and Identity Automation, among others.
+Gartner also listed several “notable” IGA vendors that did not meet inclusion criteria for the report, including Avatier, Beta Systems, and ForgeRock, among others.

 A ‘Race To The Cloud’